agrc/metadata-asset-tracking-tool/metadata/water/major_rivers_polygons.md

 ### What is the purpose of the dataset?

 The NHD provides a nationally consistent framework for addressing and analyzing water-related information.
 River data are also a helpful resource for [cartography](https://19january2021snapshot.epa.gov/sites/static/files/2014-09/documents/utah.pdf), public recreation, and data analysis.
 NHD-based datasets can be combined with other data layers such as soils, land use, and population to help understand and display their respective effects upon one another.
-Further water-related data can be found on the SGID [Water Data Index](https://gis.utah.gov/products/sgid/water/).

 ### What does the dataset represent?